 For example, we grow a lot of brassicas because they do very well in our climate and we love to eat them.
 But, we don’t plant all our brassicas at the same time because it would put too much demand on our grow room.
-We stagger our brassica plantings by a week each.
+We stagger our major brassica plantings by a week each.
 For example, Brussels sprouts, then broccoli, then kale, then cabbage.

-We bring them outside in the morning, then just put them anywhere we have room in the late evenings.
+We bring them outside in the morning, if we can, then just put them anywhere we have room in the late evenings.
 The kitchen counter or on top of the dryer is just fine.

 With this technique you do run some risk.
 It’s a problem if we are in a position where outdoor temperatures are simply too low during the day AND we don’t have indoor space for them.

 Having Two Indoor Growing Spaces Is Better Than One

 One of the most helpful things we’ve done is having two separate indoor growing spaces.
 This allows us to organize our indoor growing space based on our immediate needs.

 We use our indoor grow tent for seed starting and maintaining our warm weather crops practically all the way to transplant dates.
 This tent has very high quality indoor lighting that allows us to grow amazing garden starts.

 Our second grow space is just a temporary table that we set up just for the purposes of the “indoor garden shuffle” mentioned above.
 It has quality lighting as well, but not quite as good as our indoor grow tent.